-James P. Ryan, age 58, has served as President, Matrix Service Inc., one of the Company's principal operating subsidiaries, since August 2005.
+James P. Ryan, age 59, has served as President, Matrix Service Inc., one of the Company's principal operating subsidiaries, since August 2005.
 He previously served the Company as Chief Operating Officer from October 2004 to August 2005 and as Vice President of Matrix Service Inc. from October 1999 to October 2004.
 Prior to joining the Company, Mr. Ryan worked for Gibraltar Construction Company from January 1993 to September 1999 providing construction management services.
 Previous employers include MW Kellogg, Kiewit Industrial Company and Hoffman Construction Company.
 Mr. Ryan also previously provided independent consulting services to the power industry.
-Mr. Ryan graduated from Purdue University with a degree in Civil Engineering in 1979.
+Mr. Ryan graduated from Purdue University with a degree in Civil Engineering.

-Jason W. Turner, age 42, has served as Vice President, Corporate Development and Treasurer since August of 2012.
-Mr. Turner served as Vice Present and Treasurer from May 2010 to August 2012.
+Jason W. Turner, age 43, has served as President, Matrix North American Holdings, since December 2013.
+He previously served as Vice President, Corporate Development and Treasurer from August of 2012 to December 2013 and as Vice President and Treasurer from May 2010 to August 2012.
 Prior to that, Mr. Turner served as Director of Finance for Matrix Service Company from March 2006 to May 2010.
 Prior to joining the Company, Mr. Turner served as Vice President Credit Products Officer for Bank of America.
 From May 1996 to February 2005, Mr. Turner held various positions with Gemstar-TV Guide including Vice President of Finance for TV Guide Networks.
-Prior to 1996, Mr. Turner worked for the Federal Reserve Bank and in commercial banking, Mr. Turner has a Bachelor of Science Degree in Finance from Oklahoma State University and an MBA from the University of Tulsa.
+Prior to 1996, Mr. Turner worked for the Federal Reserve Bank and in commercial banking.
+Mr. Turner has a Bachelor of Science Degree in Finance from Oklahoma State University and an MBA from the University of Tulsa.
 Mr. Turner is a member of Financial Executives International and the National Investor Relations Institute.